 With over a month each in Costa Rica and Montana, the Spring Semester offers a mix of the other two Semesters' focus on international health and wilderness rescue.

-With two and a half months in Western Montana, much in the backcountry, the Summer Semester offers an in-depth focus on technical rescue skills and certifications.
+With two and a half months in Western Montana, the Summer Semester offers an in-depth focus on technical rescue skills and certifications.